5 ways to celebrate Trump's birthday in Houston today

 Toast Trump at the Black Gold Bar

-When Trump addressed The Remembrance Project National Conference Luncheon in Houston last September, he did it at The Omni Hotel Westside on the Katy Freeway.
+When Trump addressed the Remembrance Project National Conference Luncheon in Houston, he did it at The Omni Hotel Westside on the Katy Freeway.

 The hotel offers a gorgeous setting for drinks and dinner, with a variety of spirits and cocktails available at the Black Gold Bar.
 Upscale dining is available at the Omni's Café on the Lake, which offers a breakfast, lunch and dinner menu.